drew-wallace/switchberry/README.md

 ## Credits
 I did not do this project alone.
 I was helped by friends, family, and the Parsec community.
 Because of how awesome everyone has been, I feel the credits should come first.

-  - My wife: for lettimg me spend a chunk of change and most of my free time for the past month on this!
+  - My wife: for letting me spend a chunk of change and most of my free time for the past month on this!
   - @CBNathanael#5078 from the Parsec Discord: Helped all throughout the project.
 We bounced ideas off each other.
 He helped me visualize things.
 Most notably he helped with the power circuit planning and gave me a visual diagram of how to hook it all up.
   - My dad: for soldering the power circuit for me.
   - My pastor: for 3D prining my case over and over as we tweaked the design and dialed in the tollerances.